dmnisson/labvision/README.md

 mvn exec:exec
 ```

-This command reads all of the necessary information to run a Java class from the `pom.xml` file, which for this project is already configured with the `labvision.utils.InitDatabase` class.
+This command reads all of the necessary information to run a Java class from the `pom.xml` file, which for this project is already configured to run the `labvision.utils.InitDatabase` class for the `exec` goal.

 The default user accounts are: